armory/documentation/_spinnaker/operator.md

     Once the upgrade is complete, you can view information related to your Spinnaker deployment with the following command:
     ```bash
-    $ kubectl -n <namespace> get svc
+    $ kubectl -n <spin_namespace> get svc
     ```

-    The command returns information about the running Spinnaker services, including the URL for Deck (`spin-deck`).
+    The command returns information about the running Spinnaker services.

 # Managing Spinnaker Using Operator